enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 ``StarEnergyToQuasarUV`` (external)
     The fraction of the rest-mass energy of the stars created which is returned as UV radiation with a quasar spectrum.
-Default: 5e-6
+Default: 5e-6 ``StarFeedbackDistCellStep`` (external)
+    This is used with ``StarFeedbackDistRadius`` > 0.
+This parameter determines the shape of the region into which stellar feedback is deposited.
+Starting at the grid cell in which a star particle is located, it is the maximum number of walking steps along the x, y, and z axes that can be taken to reach a point inside the stellar feedback region.
+For example, setting ``StarFeedbackDistRadius`` = 1 and ``StarFeedbackDistCellStep`` = 3 corresponds to a 3x3x3 cube, since the corner of the cube is one step in the x, one in the y, and one in the z direction away from the center.
+Setting ``StarFeedbackDistRadius`` = 1 and ``StarFeedbackDistCellStep`` = 2 corresponds to a 3x3x3 cube with the corners missing.
+The maximum value of ``StarFeedbackDistCellStep`` is (``TopGridRank`` *
+    ``StarFeedbackDistRadius``).
+When this is used, equal amounts of stellar feedback products are deposited into all cells in the region.
+Default: 0

 Population III Star Formation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^